 - Unlike rum and certain other spirits, a bourbon’s stated age must be that of the youngest whiskey in the bottle.

 - There are more bourbon barrels in Kentucky than there are people.

 - Bourbon takes its name from Bourbon County, Kentucky, which takes its name from the French royal family.

 - Bourbon County was ravaged by Prohibition, and no whiskey was produced (legally) in the county between the years of 1919 and 2014.

 - The Kentucky Bourbon Festival is held each September in Bardstown, KY to honor and showcase the bourbon making process and the storied history of this Kentucky-centric industry.
-In 2016, more than 50,000 people attended from 44 states and 14 countries.
-Tweet this
+It began in 1991 as a bourbon tasting and dinner, and has grown tremendously since then.
+In recent years, more than 50,000 people have attended from all over the world.